iBehave-CADRE/BNC-ifier/README.md

 ## Assembly

-Needs: access to a 3d printer (optional), a lasercutter (optional), a soldering station, the PCB and commercial parts.
-Everything can be found in our maker space but is also available online.
-The we keep some copies of the PCB on stock and it can be requested if needed.
-But we also provide help with sourcing the parts otherwise.
+For assembling the BNC-fier access to a 3D printer, a lasercutter and a soldering station are recomended.
+The PCB can be obtained in the CADRE Maker Space or ordered via any online manufacturer for PCBs.
+The commercial parts can be ordered online if not available in the CADRE Maker Space.
+We also provide support for sourcing all the parts and keep them on stock if possible.

+All electronics parts have to be soldered to the top side of the PCB at the labelled position.
+The green Phoenix Contact connector has to be soldered to female jumper cables and finished with a shrink tube.

+Printing cutting, assemlbly adding jumper bridges and cable connections.

+Closing the lid and rack mounting

 ### Parts List